Gigastone 4K Camera Pro 32GB

 • Sample #2’s first error was a write failure, affecting 8 contiguous sectors, during round 949.
 It went for another couple thousand read/write cycles without any additional issues; but then, during round 3,684, a couple hundred thousand sectors more failed to validate correctly.
 It only lasted until round 3,725, when the card made itself read-only.
 By the time it got to that point, only about 0.4% of the card’s sectors had been flagged as “bad”.

-• Sample #3 has not yet hit the 2,000 read/write cycle mark.
-It is currently expected to get there sometime in July 2025.
+• Sample #4 has not yet reached the 2,000 read/write cycle mark; it is currently expected to get there sometime in November 2025.

-• Samples #4 and #5 are still in the package, waiting to be tested.
+• Sample #5 is still in the package, waiting to be tested.